The Conductors

 For 35 years, he taught acclaimed choirs, bands, orchestras and musical theatre ensembles in secondary schools and universities at Edmonton, Calgary and Victoria.
 He has taught conducting at UofC and the Victoria Conservatory, and co-founded the UVic Strings Mentorship course.
 Mike has served on boards of the Greater Victoria Youth Orchestra, the Victoria Chamber Orchestra, the Greater Victoria Performing Arts Festival and the Galiano Ensemble.

 He continues to work as clinician and mentor with Music Education projects, and plays orchestral and chamber music at home and abroad.
+Michael has now retired from his role conducting the Fling!

 Norman.jpg